jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 RRRRRR RRRRGGGG GGGGGGBB BBBBBBBB (30 bits)
 ```

+* MIPI-DCS: DCS command and Generic command

+< To Be Continued >

 4. LCM

 * A abbreviation of Liquid Crystal Module, which includes LCD glass panel and backlight LEDs.